3D Printer Resin vs Filament: Comparing Pros And Cons

 As 3D printing materials continue to develop, new polymers and composites with elasticity, conductivity, and biocompatibility are appearing.

-Aerospace uses these for reducing weight and robust components, and medicine uses them to manufacture specialized implants.
+Aerospace utilizes these materials for weight reduction and to create robust components, while medicine employs them in manufacturing specialized implants.
 The construction industry also benefits.
 They reduce waste and enable creativity.

 The use of artificial intelligence (AI) and automation will increase the progress of 3D printing materials, as well as enhance creativity in many sectors.